Mystery and Hierarchy: On the character of anarchism

 When I was younger people used to say “all the great artists are crazy” and that used to scare me a little bit, because I wanted to be a great artist but I didn’t want to lose touch with reality.
 People say artists must suffer, and that scared me too, because I like suffering about as much as the next girl, which is to say I don’t.

-Subscribe to RSS - essay
+Subscribe to essay